-Counselor Education (CED)
+Counselor Education School Counseling (CED) Counseling and Development (CDV)

-618. Introduction to Rehabilitation Counseling (5).
+CDV 618.
+Introduction to Rehabilitation Counseling (5).
 Pr., Departmental approval.

 Introductory course in effectively meeting the personal and emotional needs of clients in a rehabilitation setting.
-Emphasis will be placed on the professional role, ethics and responsibilities as well as on understanding the special needs and characteristics of rehabilitation clients.
+Emphasis will be placed on the professional role, ethics, and responsibilities as well as on understanding the special needs and characteristics of rehabilitation clients.
+This course is offered exclusively for CDV majors.